 Control which individuals can collaborate and communicate in Teams by building private channels.

 This is a valuable feature in financial companies where parts of your organization may not be permitted to see and share information.

-Private channels were previewed at Enterprise Connect as a long time request from Team users.
-This capability makes it easier to control how data is shared in an age where privacy and compliance are crucial.
+Private channels were previewed at Enterprise Connect as a long-time request from Team users.
+This Microsoft Teams feature makes it easier to control how data is shared in an age where privacy and compliance are crucial.